SaxoBank/openapi-samples-js/authentication/oauth2-certificate-flow/README.md

 > **_NOTE:_** The CBA flow is not available for most apps.
 You need to contact SaxoBank to apply for approval.

 In order to keep secrets private, JavaScript is not a good language for this flow, since everything is available via the browser.
-However, there is a NodeJs sample, availabe here: https://github.com/SaxoBank/openapi-samples-js/tree/master/authentication/oauth2-certificate-flow/example_nodejs
+However, there is a [NodeJs sample](https://github.com/SaxoBank/openapi-samples-js/tree/master/authentication/oauth2-certificate-flow/example_nodejs) and [one for PHP](https://github.com/SaxoBank/openapi-samples-js/tree/master/authentication/oauth2-certificate-flow/example_php).

 A tutorial on this grant type: https://www.developer.saxo/openapi/learn/oauth-certificate-based-authentication